 ED and Low T: Don’t Just Treat the Symptoms!

-Part One of my series with Johns Hopkins Urologist Kevin Billups, M.D.
+Part One of my series with Urologist Kevin Billups, M.D.

 If you have erectile dysfunction (ED) or low testosterone, and you go see a doctor about it, that’s good: Because in both cases, there’s probably something else going on.

-I recently interviewed urologist Kevin Billups, M.D., Director of the Brady’s Men’s Health and Vitality Program at Johns Hopkins Medical Institutions, who has treated thousands of men with these problems.
+I interviewed urologist Kevin Billups, M.D., formerly Director of the Brady’s Men’s Health and Vitality Program at Johns Hopkins Medical Institutions and now Medical Director of the Billups Center in Murfreesboro, Tenn.
+Billups has treated thousands of men with these problems.
 “These are symptoms that will get a man interested in seeking help,” he says.
 But they’re generally not the only things he ends up treating.
 “The first thing I do is point out that these problems don’t occur in a vacuum.
 There are reasons why you have this.”

 The first thing I do is point out that these problems don’t occur in a vacuum.
 There are reasons why you have this.